ray-project/ray-llm/docs/kuberay/deploy-on-eks.md

 At this point, you have two options:

-1. You can deploy Aviary manually on a `RayCluster` (Part 3), or
+1. You can deploy RayLLM manually on a `RayCluster` (Part 3), or
-2. You can deploy Aviary using a [`RayService` custom resource](https://ray-project.github.io/kuberay/guidance/rayservice/) (Part 4).
+2. You can deploy RayLLM using a [`RayService` custom resource](https://ray-project.github.io/kuberay/guidance/rayservice/) (Part 4).

 The first option is more flexible for conducting experiments.
 The second option is recommended for production use due to the additional high availability features provided by the `RayService` custom resource, which will manage the underlying `RayCluster`s for you.

-# Part 3: Deploy Aviary on a RayCluster (recommended for experiments)
+# Part 3: Deploy RayLLM on a RayCluster (recommended for experiments)

-## Step 1: Create a RayCluster with Aviary
+## Step 1: Create a RayCluster with RayLLM

 ```sh
 # path: docs/kuberay